Nashville-Public-Library/talklib/README.md

 [Skip to Examples](#examples)

 Use this module to process the following types of shows/segments:
-- Full shows we receive via RSS feed
+- Shows and segments we receive via RSS feed
-    - such as New York Times, Wall Street Journal, etc.
+    - Shows such as New York Times, Wall Street Journal,  etc.
-- Segments we receive via RSS Feed
-    - Such as Health in a Heartbeat, Academic Minute, etc.
+    - Segments such as Health in a Heartbeat, Academic Minute, etc.
 - Segments we receive via "permalink"
-    - such as PNS
+    - Such as PNS
 - Segments downloaded locally ahead of time
-    - such as Sound Beat, Animal Airwaves, etc.
+    - Such as Sound Beat, Animal Airwaves, etc.

 ---